Accyourate-Group-S-p-A/acy_ampt/README.md

 ## Results
-The results will be saved into "results" folder of this project directory as a pandas dataframe having as column:
+The results will be saved into "results" folder of this project directory as a .csv dataframe having as column:
 - timing: the execution time in seconds;
 - file: the name of the processed file;
 - Our Peaks: peaks found by the choosen algorythm;